 Problem

 People want to be close to shops and services, for excitement and convenience.
 And they want to be away from services, for quiet and green.
-The exact balance of these two desires varies from person to person, but in the aggregate it is the balance of these two desires which determines the gradient of housing densities in a neighbourhood.
+The exact balance of these two desires varies from person to person, but in the aggregate it is the balance of these two desires which determines the gradient of housing densities in a neighborhood.

 Solution